Patients & Public

 Notification on information use for FLO-ELA participants

-University Hospital Southampton NHS Foundation Trust is the sponsor for this study based in the United Kingdom/ England.
-We will be using information from you and your medical records in order to undertake this study and will act as the data controller for this study.
+University Hospital Southampton NHS Foundation Trust (UHSNHSFT) is the sponsor for this study based in the United Kingdom/ England.
+We will be using information, including personal data, from you, your medical records, and from NHS England, in order to undertake this study and to find out whether the new treatment we are trialling does improve outcomes after surgery.
+UHSNHSFT will act as the joint data controller for this study.
 This means that we are responsible for looking after your information and using it properly.
-University Hospital Southampton NHS Foundation trust will keep identifiable information about you for 20 years after the study has finished.
+UHSNHSFT will keep identifiable information about you for 20 years after the study has finished.
+We are collaborating with Queen Mary University of London, who will be responsible for processing your information and will also be acting as joint data controller.

-Your rights to access, change or move your information are limited, as we need to manage your information in specific ways in order for the research to be reliable and accurate.
-If you withdraw from the study, we will keep the information about you that we have already obtained.
+As part of your agreement to participate in this trial, we explained how we would use your personal data in our Patient Information Sheet.
+That data is essential for us to get a clear result from the trial.
+Your rights to access, change or move your information are therefore limited, as we need to manage your information in specific ways in order for the research to be reliable and accurate.
+You can however withdraw from the study at any time without having to give a reason.
+You can do this by contacting your trial doctors or nurses as detailed on your Patient Information Sheet.
+If you withdraw from the study, we will keep the information about you that we have already obtained unless you ask us to delete it.
 To safeguard your rights, we will use the minimum personally-identifiable information possible.

-You can find out more about how we use your information by contacting the trial Chief Investigator Dr Mark Edwards at admin(at)floela.org. (please replace the (at) with the @ symbol when sending email)
+You can find out more about how we use your information below or by contacting the trial Chief Investigator Dr Mark Edwards at admin(at)floela.org. (please replace the (at) with the @ symbol when sending email).
+The data protection officer at Queen Mary University of London can be contacted at data-protection@qmul.ac.uk.
+The data protection officer at UHSNHSFT can be contacted at dataprotection@uhs.nhs.uk.
+If you wish to raise a complaint about the use of your information in this trial you can contact the Information Commissioner’s Office by visiting https:ico.org.uk/make-a-complaint/ or by telephoning 0303 123 1113.